If you have type 4 hair and wish for amazing and naturally looking crochet hair, then get ready to get all the tea on the types of crochet hair.

-6. You should have a loop on one side of the cornrow
+- You should have a loop on one side of the cornrow.

-9. By no your first crochet ‘stitch’ should be placed.
+- By no, your first crochet ‘stitch’ should be placed.
 Repeat until you’ve covered your whole head.

 Can I get Crochet Hair Wet?

-Absolutely, in fact, you should wash your crochet braids and scalp as part of your upkeep.
+It would help if you washed your crochet braids and scalp as part of your upkeep.